It wouldn’t do

 a presence only in my head.

-When she laughs and I hear her
+When she laughs and I hear her,

-walking in front of her or behind
+walking in front of her or behind,

 no matter our distance, I am near her;

-she replaces every thought in my mind
+every thought replaced in my mind.

 The water of it, jumping, pouring,